By James A. Martin

 The ranks of criminal hackers seems to be constantly growing while hiring cybersecurity talent is an ongoing challenge for many companies.
 Consequently, organizations may need to tap outside experts to help them build and fortify their security posture.

 How are you rolling out changes across your production and recovery environments?
 Do you understand the interdependencies of all your applications?
 If you make a change to one application, what’s the impact to other applications?
 How are you testing changes so that they won’t cause problems when they’re rolled out?
 The answers to these and other questions help you build resiliency into your governance and change management process.

 Rolling out changes can trigger unexpected consequences.
 For example, in May, Salesforce experienced one of its biggest outages.
 The incident resulted from a change made to Salesforce’s production environment that “broke access permission settings across organisations and gave employees access to all of their company’s files,” ZDNet reported.
 The incident illustrates resiliency challenges that can arise from governance and change management processes.

 In traditional governance and change management, changes are tested in a test/dev environment and released into production on a monthly schedule.
 For many enterprises, a better approach is Continuous Integration/Continuous Delivery (CI/CD), in which changes are automated and then immediately validated, making the process of rolling out changes more efficient — and resilient.

-Building resilience into your organization via the five pillars can be complicated, time-consuming, and potentially costly.
+Building resilience into your organisation via the five pillars can be complicated, time-consuming, and potentially costly.
 It’s also essential if you want to keep operations humming along under adverse and unexpected conditions.
-If resilience in these five areas seems beyond your organization’s grasp, reach out to experts who can help you put together a plan and take the first steps.
+If resilience in these five areas seems beyond your organisation’s grasp, reach out to experts who can help you put together a plan and take the first steps.

 *The research of 500 C-suite respondents in companies with 500+ employees in the U.S. was conducted by Censuswide on behalf of Sungard Availability Services® in March 2019.